Who We Are

-The Virginia Kelly Karnes Archives and Special Collections Research Center, Purdue University Libraries, offers competitive Research Travel Grants for visiting scholars.
-The purpose of these grants is to support the research of scholars (faculty, students, and independent researchers) whose research cannot progress satisfactorily without consulting materials onsite in the collections of the Karnes Research Center.
-One or more grants of up to $2,000 will be awarded to individual scholars studying one or more subjects represented in the Karnes Center’s collections onsite between March 1 and December 15, 2017.
+Purdue University Archives and Special Collections, a division of Purdue University Libraries, offers competitive Research Travel Grants for visiting scholars.
+The purpose of these grants is to support the research of scholars (faculty, students, and independent researchers) whose research cannot progress satisfactorily without consulting materials onsite.
+One or more grants of up to $2,000 will be awarded to individual scholars studying one or more subjects represented in Archives and Special Collections' collections.

 Applicants are asked to provide:

 Please send all materials as email attachments to: firstname.lastname@example.org, with “Research Travel Grants” in the subject line.
 Questions about the grants may be sent to the same address.

 A brief report or presentation on the research-related activities supported by the grant, and the significance to the research of the recipient, is required and must be submitted to the Director of Purdue University Archives and Special Collections within 1 year following receipt of grant funds.
 Each individual awarded a grant will be invited to give a presentation about his or her research either during the research visit or at a convenient date following the visit.

 Awards will be in given in any amount of up to the maximum amount allowed per grant ($2,000).
 Grant funds will be provided to the award recipients upon completion of the site visit and use of the facility.
 The amount of awards and the continuation of the program is dependent upon available funding.